University of Charleston

 • Complete and submit the program experience form to dnap@ucwv.edu.
 Applicants must demonstrate a minimum of one year of ICU (intensive care unit) experience to qualify for admission.

 Applications will be reviewed by the DNAP Admissions Committee.
-Applicants will be notified by May 30, 2024, if they are being invited to campus for an in-person interview.
-Interviews will take place on June 17, 18, and 19 (applicants will only attend one day).
-Applicants will be notified of status (admitted, wait listed, or denied) by June 21.
-Admitted students will have until June 26, 2024, to submit a $1,000 enrollment deposit or will forfeit their admissions offer.
-Classes will begin on Monday, August 19, 2024.
-Students may be required to report to campus prior to August 19 for Orientation.
-Details will be provided when they become available.
+Applicants will be notified in February 2025 if they are being invited to campus for an in-person interview.
+Interviews will take place in March/April 2025.
+Applicants will be notified of status (admitted, wait listed, or denied) no later than May 1, 2025.
+Admitted students will have to submit a $1,000 enrollment deposit or will forfeit their admissions offer.